Mythology and lore of creation

 Phase 3 : Restore

-An important outcome of Anamnesis is to not only give the weavers support and new information to work on a personal project, but to also reinstate the weavers as creators.
+An important outcome of Anamnesis was to not only give the weavers support and new information to work on a personal project, but to also reinstate the weavers as creators.
 Currently, they are only recognized as hands producing a product and most are severely underpaid for their time and expertise.
 Their generational knowledge is regarded as disposable and the importance of giving them agency is not a factor in how they are treated or compensated.